Finding References to Add to RefWorks

 - When configured by your institution, you can search for references in your local library catalog.
 When you find an item in your library's catalog that you want to add to RefWorks, select Send to > RefWorks on the item page, or download the reference and upload it to RefWorks.
 To open your library's catalog from within RefWorks, select Add > Create New Reference and in the right sidebar select Find full-text using link resolver (your institution may have renamed this link).

 - Select Search Databases in the left sidebar.
 RefWorks replaces the Main Navigation area with a search bar.

 - Select the database.
 This field uses auto-complete.

 - Use the basic search to search all fields, or select Advanced to search in specific fields.

-- Select anywhere in a result to view details about the citation in the right sidebar.
+- Select anywhere in a result to view details about the reference in the right sidebar.
 To add results as references, select one or more results and select Import.
 If you have multiple projects, select a project to which you want the references imported.
-The references are added to your general list of references.
+The references are added to the Last Imported tab.
 To instead add the selected references directly to a specific folder, select the folder icon and the folder name.